murex/gamekit-coffeemachine/README.md

 This repository provides items focused on gamifying the coffee machine kata.

-These items are by design "programming language agnostic", e.g. they may be used with the coffee machine kata in any language.
+These items are by design "programming language agnostic", e.g. they may be used with the coffee machine kata in any language (assuming the language is supported).

 ## Available Gamification Tools